fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 ## Ground truth data

 The ground truth data is saved as matlab datafiles, it contains manual segmentation from several persons.
-Let me remind you how to look at the ground truth for image ``train/22090`` we can use the following code
+As a short reminder, this is how to look at the ground truth for image ``train/22090``:

 ```matlab
 load('BSDS500/data/groundTruth/train/22090.mat')